 Strengthening our communities

 Our unique and innovative community development program has been driving positive change in remote Aboriginal communities since 2005.

 We work with Aboriginal people who choose to invest their collective royalty, rent, compensation and leasing income in projects that strengthen their communities, identities, languages, cultures and connections to country as well as their capacity to participate in mainstream Australia.
 While many schemes designed to improve the lives of Aboriginal people in Central Australia struggle to demonstrate that they are making a difference, our monitoring and evaluation shows that our program is.
 Our evidence-based approach works because it has local participation and control at its heart, while welcoming the support of outside expertise.

 Our processes build self-reliance, bolster communities and promote good governance because they help people to use their own income and resources to design and implement development projects they themselves prioritise.
-Projects to bring health, education and employment benefits, and more.
+Projects to bring health, cultural, education and employment benefits, and more.
 Wherever possible, we deliver projects in partnerships with local Aboriginal-controlled organisations and companies.